c1au6i0/RDen/content/post/2020-02-11-interactive-maps.markdown

 mathjax: no
 ---

 Creating interactive maps might seems a pretty complex task, that would require deep knowledge of `JavaScript` and quite some coding.
-Luckily, the package `leaflet` allows `R` users of taking advantage of the homonym `JavaScript` library **to create interactive mapw** in just 3 lines of code.
+Luckily, the package `leaflet` allows `R` users of taking advantage of the homonym `JavaScript` library **to create interactive maps** in just 3 lines of code.
 Let's look at the vehicle crashes in Maryland in 2019 with an interactive map!

 <!--more-->